dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/13 Lecture.md

 ## Hasse-Weil Zeta Functions

-There is a general theory that will unify the Riemann zeta function, thought of as the zeta function of $\ZZ$, the Dedekind zeta function
+There is a general theory that will unify

+- The Riemann zeta function, thought of as the zeta function of $\ZZ$,

+- The Dedekind zeta function, attached to the ring of integers over a number field,

+-